bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-Let\'s take a look and I\'m going to go back to the website one more time.
-Once again, let\'s turn on **Inspect Element** to see what\'s going on.
+Let&apos;s take a look and I&apos;m going to go back to the website one more time.
+Once again, let&apos;s turn on **Inspect Element** to see what&apos;s going on.
 I go into my **Inspect** and I want to pick the console tab.
 Do you notice over here?
 It says Image 0, Image 1, Image 2.
-That\'s from that console.log message I was using.
-I\'m going to refresh again.
+That&apos;s from that console.log message I was using.
+I&apos;m going to refresh again.
 And as we go through, uh oh, if you notice.

 Oh, I thought I had mistaken there for a second.
 I thought it was saying it to the same image every time.
-So, I didn\'t write the greatest code, right?
-I could have gone in and written my random codes that it generates a random image each time but I keep track of the ones I\'ve seen before.
+So, I didn&apos;t write the greatest code, right?
+I could have gone in and written my random codes that it generates a random image each time but I keep track of the ones I&apos;ve seen before.
 Or I could have made sure that there were like 15 or 20 images, so the chance of having a duplicate was less likely.
-But when I\'m writing code for all of you, I don\'t like it to be too big.
+But when I&apos;m writing code for all of you, I don&apos;t like it to be too big.

 I want to show you one more thing.
-What I\'ve done here is I\'ve changed my style, so all my images have an opacity of 0.75 unless I hover over it.
+What I&apos;ve done here is I&apos;ve changed my style, so all my images have an opacity of 0.75 unless I hover over it.

-Let\'s think about accessibility for a second, and think about what it means when we add hover to our style sheet.
+Let&apos;s think about accessibility for a second, and think about what it means when we add hover to our style sheet.
 That means people who are using a mouse can get that functionality, but people are using the keyboard cannot.
-Let\'s use looping to also add a bit more accessibility to our page.
+Let&apos;s use looping to also add a bit more accessibility to our page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 260.
 (154) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->